ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 In the worst case, doubling the size of the bookshelf will double the search time.
 Thus, in linear search there is (suitably) a linear relationship between the size of the bookshelf and the search time.
-We say linear seach is a *linear time* algorithm.
+We say linear search is a *linear time* algorithm.

 ### Binary search {#intro:binary-search}